 Fisherman’s Beach (39 Nonantum Ave) is quieter compared to Surfside Beach, but the quality of the sand and surf is just as good.

-The main differences between the two are that Fisherman’s Beach lacks concession stands, lifeguards, and bathrooms.
+The main difference between the two is that Fisherman’s Beach lacks concession stands, lifeguards, and bathrooms.

 You also have to descend multiple steps to reach the beach, rather than a long, sandy path.